hannesweisbach/Extruder2Probe/README.md

 # Extruder2Probe
 Board in stepstick formfactor to attach a PINDA v2 Probe to an empty extruder port

 This is part of the modifications of my Sapphire Pro.
 I wanted to connect a PINDA v2 Z-probe (with temperature sensor).
 The Sapphire Pro is controlled by an MKS Robin Nano board.

+## Why?
 The board has a BLTouch connector, which I could have used, where it not for two issues:

 1. my board runs on 3.3V, so it does not have 5V readily available, which the PINDA v2 needs and
 2. the BLTouch connector does not connect the temperature sensor of the probe.

+## How?

 I do, however, use only one extruder, which means the socket for the E1 stepper driver board is empty.
 This means I have: